Cynthia Lennon: Later years and death

-In 2002, she married Noel Charles, a Barbadian nightclub owner.
+In 2002, Cynthia married Noel Charles, a Barbadian nightclub owner.
 In September 2005, she published a new biography, John, re-examining her life with Lennon and the years afterwards, including the events following his death.
 Michel Faber, writing in The Guardian, said of the book: "John is Cynthia's attempt to prove how much more she was worth.
 In theory, the disclosures of Lennon's loyal partner from 1958 to 1968 cannot fail to be valuable.
-On the page, the potential withers".
-Rachael Donadio in the New York Times said the book "paints the picture of a man wounded by the deaths of family and friends, and tells the difficult story of the domestic front during Beatlemania.
-"If there is to be a balanced picture of Dad's life, then Mum's side of the story is long overdue," Julian Lennon, the couple's son, writes in the foreword.
-In 2006, she and her son attended the Las Vegas premiere of the Cirque du Soleil production of Love, which marked a rare public appearance with Ono.
-In 2009, she and her son opened an exhibition of memorabilia at The Beatles Story exhibition in Liverpool, and she and Pattie Boyd staged a first-ever joint appearance at the opening of the Cafesjian Center for the Arts in Yerevan, Armenia.
+On the page, the potential withers."
+Rachael Donadio in the New York Times said that the book "paints the picture of a man wounded by the deaths of family and friends, and tells the difficult story of the domestic front during Beatlemania."
+In the foreword, Julian Lennon wrote, "If there is to be a balanced picture of Dad's life, then Mum's side of the story is long overdue."

+In 2006, Cynthia and Julian attended the Las Vegas premiere of the Cirque du Soleil production of Love, which marked a rare public appearance with Ono.
+In 2009, Cynthia and Julian opened an exhibition of memorabilia at The Beatles Story exhibition in Liverpool, and she and Pattie Boyd staged a first-ever joint appearance at the opening of the Cafesjian Center for the Arts in Yerevan, Armenia.
 On 30 September 2010, Julian opened his "Timeless" exhibition of photographs at the Morrison Hotel Gallery in New York.
-In attendance were Cynthia, Julian, Ono, Sean, and Pang, which was the first time all five had been in the same room together.
+In attendance were Cynthia, Ono, Sean, and Pang, which was the first time all five had been in the same room together.